-(A) The program shall have a written discipline policy describing the program's philosophy of discipline and the specific methods of discipline used at the program.
+(A) The program shall have a written discipline policy describing the program's philosophy and restrictions as listed in paragraph (I) of rule 3301-32-09 of the Administrative Code of discipline and the specific methods of discipline used at the program.
 This written policy shall be on file at the program for review.
 Constructive, developmentally-appropriate child guidance and management techniques are to be used at all times, and shall include such measures as redirection, separation from problem situations, talking with the child about the situation, and praise for appropriate behavior.

 (B) All school age child care staff members shall receive a copy of the program's discipline policy for review upon employment.